dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.59/_index.md

 **CACTWO-7231** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-The [audit](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/dashboard/#audit-management-dashboard) [dashboards](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/dashboard/#audit-personal-dashboard) were not taking multiple audits into consideration in some instances.
+The [Audit Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/dashboard/#audit-management-dashboard) and [Aduit Personal](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/dashboard/#audit-personal-dashboard) dashboards were not taking multiple audits into consideration in some instances.
 Secondary audits were only considered if the secondary audit occurred within 30 days of the first audit.
 This has been changed to a default of 6 months.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">